 I’ll repeat: you won’t see results from your local SEO tactics right from the get-go.
 It takes days, weeks, and sometimes months for you to see the fruits of your labors, but the fruit is oh-so-sweet if you’re willing to wait for it to ripen.
 And first—you need to plant the local SEO tree.

-Local SEO vs. SEO
+Local SEO vs. national SEO

 Search engine optimization (SEO) focuses on optimizing your website and pages to rank for broader traffic, while local SEO narrows the optimization funnel to local traffic.